CLOSED CHURCHES WITHIN THE

 erection of a church

-1958,55 - church declared abandoned, property to be sold
+1958,55 - church declared abandoned, property to

-and proceeds used on Rays Hill parsonage
+be sold and proceeds used on Rays Hill charge parsonage

 Brief History: